jpmedley/mdn-helper/README.md

 ### build

-Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, then builds a JSON file for the [Browser compatibility Database](https://github.com/mdn/browser-compat-data) and after asking a series of questions, builds boilerplate pages ready for publishing on MDN.
-This command also outputs BCD if a file doesn't exist.
+Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, builds a JSON file for the [Browser compatibility Database](https://github.com/mdn/browser-compat-data), the builds boilerplate pages formatted for publishing on MDN.
+Use `-i` or `--interactive` to interactively fill in missing information through a series of questions.
 Use `-j` or `--jsonOnly` to create a new JSON boilerplate for the browser compatibility data database, but no draft MDN pages.

-**Syntax:** `build _searchString_ -- [(-j | --jsonOnly)]`
+**Syntax:** `build _searchString_ -- [(-i | --interactive)] [(-j | --jsonOnly)]`

 For detailed instructions, see [Building MDN Pages](/help/BUILDING-PAGES.md).